ambar-ml/credit_card_spend_regression/README.md

 2.Data preperation has been performed, and the categorical features have been converted to numerical features using one-hot encoding.

-3.After performing Eda variables have been chosed through pandas profiling and Random forest.
+3.After performing Eda variables have been chosen through pandas profiling and Random forest.

 4.Then multi-colinearity has been checked using VIF and further variables have been chosen.